mkkrishna12/Lab_Admin/README.md

 **INVOLVEMENT OF DATA STRUCTURES:**
-Queue  - Handling Requests and Responses
+- Queue: Handling Requests and Responses

 **LIMITATIONS:**
 1. Server should be listening at a predefined port number.